mariorod98/ObsidianVault/🌱 Seedbox/Blender Basics.md

 N: show/hide menu side bar

 ctrl + Space : clear every menu from viewport

+## Object mode
+### How to reset transforms
+I have to look deeper into what this means but, when we are editing an object, it keeps the transform of the original object.
+If we then want to modify it through Modifiers, weird results can occur.
+Therefore we need to reset the transforms of the object so that they match its current shape, not the original one.

+To open the reset menu press Ctrl + A and to reset the transforms press All Transforms.

+Reset transformations will set the origin of the transformation to the origin of the world.
+To set them back to the center of the object, we must right click the object and Set Origin to Origin to Geometry

 ## Edit Mode
 L : select the whole connected mesh